 Pendersleigh & Sons‘ Official Map of Los Feliz

-Los Feliz is a neighborhood in Los Angeles’ Mideast Side and Hollywood area, neighbored by Beachwood Canyon, Griffith Park, Atwater Village, Silver Lake, Franklin Hills, Sunset Junction, Little Armenia, Thai Town and Franklin Village.
-To vote for other Los Angeles neighborhoods to be covered on the blog, vote here.
-To vote for Los Angeles County communities, vote here.
-To vote for Orange County communities, vote here.
+Los Feliz is a neighborhood in Mideast Los Angeles (MELA) and Hollywood area, neighbored by Beachwood Canyon, Griffith Park, Atwater Village, Silver Lake, Franklin Hills, Sunset Junction, Little Armenia, Thai Town, and Franklin Village.

 Pendersleigh & Sons‘ Official Map of the Mideast Side